Q42/Q42.WinRT/README.md

 ### Data
 * `DataLoader` - Input a task, enables easy binding to Loading / Finished / Error properties (show progress bar as long as task is running)
-* `JsonCache` - Input a Cache Key and API call.
+* `DataCache` - Input a Cache Key and API call.
 Will run the task to get the response (for example a web call with json result) and write it to the cache.
 On next call, will return response directly from cache.
 Can be used in combination with DataLoader.
 * `DataLoader.LoadCacheThenRefreshAsync` - Input two methods which get data from cache and web.
 Callback will fire twice.
 You can bind to the dataloader to show a progress bar.
 * `WebDataCache` - Input an URI.
 Will get the data from the web and write raw bytes to local storage.
 On next call, it will return the cached data from the local storage.
 * `StorageHelper` - Save and retreive objects to the local storage.
-Json serialization is used.
+Json or XML serialization is used.
 * `ImageExtensions.CacheUri` - Alternative to Source property for images.
 Will get image from web and cache it.
 On a next run, will return cached image.

 ### Converters